Blog

 • Acute motor sensory axonal neuropathy (AMSAN): This severe variant of GBS is more prevalent in China, Japan, and Mexico.

-• Miller Fisher syndrome: Characterized by double vision, loss of balance, and deep tendon reflexes [1].
+• Miller Fisher syndrome: Characterized by double vision, loss of balance, and reduced reflexes [1].

 Causes of Guillain-Barre Syndrome

-What exactly causes GBS is still not well established.
-However, most cases commonly occur within a few days or weeks following a respiratory or gastrointestinal viral infection.
+The exact cause of GBS is not fully understood.
+However, most cases occur within days or weeks after a respiratory or gastrointestinal infection.
 Studies have shown that such infections can trigger an autoimmune response.
+GBS is most often triggered by an infection, rather than arising spontaneously.

 Typically, the immune system produces antibodies and uses special white blood cells to defend against infectious microorganisms, such as bacteria and viruses.
 However, in Guillain-Barré syndrome (GBS), the immune system mistakenly attacks healthy nerves.

-The term “autoimmune” is used because the patient’s immune system of antibodies and white blood cells attack the body, causing damage to the myelin (nerve cell covering or insulation), which can lead to numbness and weakness [1].
+The term “autoimmune” is used because the immune system, through antibodies and white blood cells, mistakenly attacks the body’s own nerves, causing damage to the myelin (nerve cell covering or insulation), which can lead to numbness and weakness [1].

-Infections and certain medical conditions can often serve as precursors to autoimmune responses and cause the onset of Guillain-Barre syndrome.
+Infections and certain medical conditions can often serve as precursors to autoimmune responses and trigger the onset of Guillain-Barre syndrome.
 The following are the most common triggering causes of GBS.

 Bacterial Triggers